 God is not unjust; He will not forget your work and the love you have shown Him as you have helped His people and continue to help them.
 (Heb 6:10)

 In the last post, we began learning from Archbishop E. W. Benson (1829-1896).
-His “Rules for Serving” have helped me and others honor Jesus in the workplace, in the family, and in ministry.
-I have adapted Benson’s rules and added Scripture references and prayers.
-If you missed the last post, you can go back and read Wisdom for Serving Christ (Part 1).
+His “Rules for Serving” have helped me and others honor Jesus in the workplace, family, and ministry.
+I have adapted “Benson’s Rules” and added Scripture references and prayers.
+If you missed the last post, you can go back and read Serving Christ in Our Work (Part 1)

 Prayer: Father, help us not to become weary in doing good, for at the proper time we will reap a harvest if we do not give up.
 Give us your grace and strength to do all that you assign us.
 Bless us and make us a blessing to others.
 We pray in Jesus’ name.
 Amen.

-Rule #6.
-Before confronting or reprimanding someone, ask God for real love for the person at fault.
+Rule #6: Before confronting or reprimanding someone, ask God for real love for the person at fault.
 Know the facts; be generous in your judgement; give people the benefit of doubt.
 Otherwise your well-intentioned criticism may be ineffective, meaningless, or provocative.

 Scripture: “If someone is caught in a sin, you who live by the Spirit should restore that person gently.
 Watch yourselves, or you also may be tempted.
 Carry each other’s burdens, and in this way you will fulfill the law of Christ.”2

 Prayer: Father, help us keep a tight rein on our tongues so that our religion is not worthless.
 Do not let any unwholesome talk come out of our mouth, but only what is helpful for building others up according to their needs, that it may benefit those who listen.
 We pray in Jesus’ name.
 Amen.

-Rule #8.
-Do not seek praise, gratitude, respect, or regard from others in an unhealthy way.
+Rule #8: Do not seek praise, gratitude, respect, or regard from others in an unhealthy way.
 Value honor from the Lord more than human approval.
 Christians are to live by faith in Jesus, to God’s glory, and having one audience—the Audience of One (Os Guinness).

 Prayer: Heavenly Father, as we enter our workplace today, remind us that it is really your workplace and that you have put us here.
-Help us demonstrate your presence, your grace, mercy, and peace, your perfect order in this office.
+Help us demonstrate your presence, grace, mercy, and peace, your perfect order in this office.
 Help us think, speak, decide, and do only what pleases you, one day at a time.
 Help us to be motivated by your words: Well done, good and faithful servant!
 You have been faithful with a few things; I will put you in charge of many things.
 Come and share your master’s happiness!5

 Prayer: Lord, help us to have nothing to prove, yet eager to share with others what you have taught us and made us.
 Thank you for the gifts you have blessed us with.
 Help us use them responsibly in your honor.
 Give us fresh supplies of your strength and wisdom to do our jobs.
-Anoint our projects, ideas, and energy so that even our smallest accomplishments bring you glory, regardless of how people do or do not value our service.
+Anoint our projects, ideas, and energy so that even our smallest accomplishments bring you glory, regardless of how people do or don’t value our service.
 We pray in Christ’s name.
 Amen.

 Go in peace, beloved.
 Walk with King Jesus today and be a blessing to others!

-Notes: 1 Col 3:23-24.
+Notes (various Bible translations used): 1 Col 3:23-24.
 2 Gal 6:1-2 .
 3 Lev 19:16; Prov 10:18-19; 11:13.
 4 1 Sam 12:24, see also Matt 6:1-4; John 12:43; Gal 1:10.
 5 Matt 25:23.
 6 Jer 31:3; Deut 33:27.
 7 Prov 12:16; 19:11; Rom 12:3.
 “Benson’s Rules” adapted from J. Oswald Sanders’ Spiritual Leadership, Chapter 16.
 1980 and 2007 editions were used.